adam-younes/atom/docs/electron.md

 core Container { public Value value; }
 ```

-User-defined generics are planned for v2.0.
+User-defined generics are planned for a future release.

 ### 2.11 Type Coercion